Intro

 About

 At the end of 2017, I completed my PhD in Social Study of Science & Technology at the University of Lausanne, Switzerland.
 In May 2018, I was surprised to see that this thesis was awarded the 2018 Société Académique Vaudoise Prize for the Best PhD Thesis of the University of Lausanne.
 Quite an honnor.
-If you’re interested in this work, you can get an extended (though cryptic) summary here.
-If you want more information, don't hesitate to contact me.
+If you’re interested in this work, you can get a polished, book-version of it here.

-From 2018 to 2020, I ran a postdoctoral project on algorithmic finance at the Centre de Sociologie de l'Innovation under the supervision of Fabian Muniesa.
+From 2018 to 2020, I ran a postdoctoral project on algorithmic finance at the Centre de Sociologie de l'Innovation under the supervision of Prof. Fabian Muniesa.
 From 2020 to 2023, I have been working for an interdisciplinary project - led by prof. Francesco Panese - on the development of personalized medicine at the University of Lausanne.
-I now work as a researcher and lecturer at the Tech Hub, Geneva Graduate Institute.
+After a brief stay at the Tech Hub at Geneva Graduate Institute, I now work at EPFL.